the8woodcutter/ssh-doom/README.md

 ssh-doom
 ==========

-I have modified the original ssh-tarpit to this: ssh-doom, where yes, it sends forkbomb sequences, instead of randomness.
+I have modified the original [https://github.com/Snawoot/ssh-tarpit](ssh-tarpit) to this: ssh-doom, where yes, it sends forkbomb sequences, instead of randomness.
 Am I evil?
+Also: in the future I may utilize this code to make the honeypot WORSE.
+Such is, for programming adventures!

+## WARNING: DO NOT HOST THIS ON YOUR PUBLIC VPS: I believe this is ILLEGAL, but I don't actually know
+### USE AT YOUR __OWN__ DISCRETION, I AM NOT RESPONSIBLE FOR YOUR ACTIONS!!!

 ## Requirements